SNUCSE-CTA/Graph-Pattern-Matching-Challenge/README.md

 # Graph Pattern Matching Challenge
-***You may use basic pruning techniques, but since the challenge aims to find a good matching order, you are not expected to use complicated pruning techniques (like Failing Set of DAF).***
+***You may use basic pruning techniques, but since the challenge aims to find a good matching order, you are not expected to use complicated pruning techniques (such as Failing Set of DAF).***
 ## Compile and Execute
 ### main program
 ```